 The ultimate goal of reviewing materials is that you begin to understand this test not just well enough to take it successfully, but so thoroughly you could create one yourself.
 The very best test-takers see the LSAT through the eyes of the folks who write it.
-One of the most effective ways to reach that level—aside from the deconstructive analysis I just described—is to teach it.
-That, again, forces you to formalize your process for consistent repetition, and to see the exam from the perspective of people more prone than you are to fall victim to the test’s many traps, the same fallacies and pitfalls you’re looking to avoid.
-It’s one thing to be good at the LSAT, but I promise you won’t truly understand why you’re good or what your instincts are doing—right and wrong—until you attempt to make other people good.
+One of the most effective ways to reach that level—aside from a deconstructive analysis—is to teach it.
+That, again, forces you to formalize your process for consistent repetition and see the exam from a different perspective.
+One of a test-taker more prone to falling victim to the test’s traps, the same fallacies and pitfalls you’re looking to avoid.
+It’s one thing to be good at the LSAT.
+But I promise you won’t truly understand why you’re good or what your instincts are doing until you attempt to make other people good.

 When I sit down with an LSAT in front of me I have a slight grin on my face because I know I’m about to get in the ring with a crafty opponent who’s going to try every trick in the book to land a punch… and I’m amused at how telegraphed every swing is about to be.
-Let’s do this!, and then it’s duck and weave, stick and move.
+Let’s do this!
+And then it’s duck and weave, stick and move.
 I’m Ali taunting his increasingly frustrated opponent, gliding my way to the final bell without a scratch.
 Hell, without breaking a sweat.
 Is every test a flawless 180?
 Not quite.
 Usually, but I’ll slip up now and then, let my guard down or misread slightly or get momentarily distracted.
 We’re human after all.
 But I can tell you that at the outset my mentality is exactly as I described it above—hyper-focused and utterly bulletproof.

 Work on engineering that type of attitude every single time you sit down to practice—full test or single question; “old” content or new—and come test day you’ll be entirely in control.
 And your score will show it.